frc5687/2021-tutorial/README.md

 central processing unit (CPU) | The *central processing unit* is an electronic device inside every computer or computerized piece of equipment that receives signals, performs logic operations, and transmits signals based on the results.
 The main CPU of our robot is inside the roboRIO.
 Some devices on our robot might have their own CPUs to allow those devices to be "smarter" so they can perform their own sequences of logic operations, allowing us to offload some calculations from the roboRIO to those devices. cheesy drive | *Cheesy drive* is a drive system like arcade drive, where one stick controls the speed of the robot and the other stick steers it.
 But with cheesy drive, the "turning" stick controls the curvature of the robot's path rather than its rate of heading change.
 This helps make the robot more controllable at high speeds.
 The WPI cheesy drive method also handles the robot's quick turn functionality - "quick turn" overrides constant-curvature turning for turn-in-place maneuvers. daisy chain | [*Daisy chain*](https://en.wikipedia.org/wiki/Daisy_chain_(electrical_engineering)) means to connect several devices together in a linear series. dashboard | A *dashboard* shows us what's going on with our device.
-There are severl different dashboards we can use to get a visual overview of what our code is doing: [LabVIEW Dashboard (Windows Only)](https://docs.wpilib.org/en/stable/docs/controls-overviews/control-system-software.html#labview-dashboard-windows-only), [SmartDashboard](https://docs.wpilib.org/en/stable/docs/controls-overviews/control-system-software.html#smartdashboard), [Shuffleboard](https://docs.wpilib.org/en/stable/docs/controls-overviews/control-system-software.html#shuffleboard) and [Glass](https://docs.wpilib.org/en/stable/docs/controls-overviews/control-system-software.html#glass). direct current (DC) |  [Direct current (DC)](https://en.wikipedia.org/wiki/Direct_current) is one-directional flow of electric charge.
+There are several different dashboards we can use to get a visual overview of what our code is doing: [LabVIEW Dashboard (Windows Only)](https://docs.wpilib.org/en/stable/docs/controls-overviews/control-system-software.html#labview-dashboard-windows-only), [SmartDashboard](https://docs.wpilib.org/en/stable/docs/controls-overviews/control-system-software.html#smartdashboard), [Shuffleboard](https://docs.wpilib.org/en/stable/docs/controls-overviews/control-system-software.html#shuffleboard) and [Glass](https://docs.wpilib.org/en/stable/docs/controls-overviews/control-system-software.html#glass). direct current (DC) |  [Direct current (DC)](https://en.wikipedia.org/wiki/Direct_current) is one-directional flow of electric charge.
 A battery is a prime example of DC power.
 Virtually all power flow on an FRC robot is direct current, powered by one 12 volt lead-acid sealed battery. differential swerve drive | A *differential swerve drive* is similar to a "classic" swerve drive, except it doesn't have separate dedicated motors for steering and throttle.
 Instead, the two drive motors are linked through a mechanical differential, which allows for the module to either rotate or translate depending on the ratio of the individual motors' velocities.
 The advantage is that both motors contribute to wheel power, providing more traction than a classic swerve drive in which only one motor is providing transational power for each wheel, while the other is largely idle except when rotating the wheel to change direction. drive team | Our *drive team* remotely controls our robot during competition (and practices).
 During play we will have two humans with joysticks providing operator input via radio signals to the robot.
 In addition, we usually have a coach watching the field of play to help the people on the joysticks know what to do, and a human player whose role depends on the game rules.
 In some games, the human players may drop game pieces onto the field.